Pansoon/Domain-scout/README.md

 ### Step 5: Access the Output
 - The output report will be saved in the `output` folder located inside the program's directory.
 - Review the report for detailed results on domain resolution, port status, and HTTP status codes.

-### Summary
-The program allows efficient scanning of domains and provides comprehensive results in both PDF and text formats.
-All outputs are conveniently saved for further review.